cdapio/cdap/docs/developer-guide/source/rest.rst

     "size":<int>
   }

-If the batch size is not specified, it defaults to 20.
+If the batch size is not specified, the default is 20.

+   * - Parameter
+     - Description
+   * - ``<query-handle>``
+     - Handle obtained when the query was submitted

 HTTP Responses
 ..............